YichaoXu/TChecker/README.md

 In this example, the tchecker script is used to check a PHP file called test.php located in the current directory.
 The --verbose flag is used to provide more detailed output during the checking process.

-The script starts by running the PHP-JOERN tool to generate an Abstract Syntax Tree (AST) representation of the PHP code in test.php.
-It then runs the PHP-CS-FIXER tool to apply coding style fixes to the PHP code.

-Finally, the tchecker script runs a custom analysis on the PHP code and generates output files in a directory called tchecker.out.
+The script starts by running the PHP-CS-FIXER tool to apply coding style fixes to the PHP code.
+It then runs the PHP-JOERN tool to generate an Abstract Syntax Tree (AST) representation of the PHP code in `test.php`.
+Finally, the tchecker script runs a custom analysis on the PHP code and generates output files in a directory called `tchecker.out`.

 The output files include a database of the code structure, installed packages, node and relationship information, and a text file containing the results of the analysis.